scaleapi/llm-engine/docs/guides/fine_tuning.md

 ## Preparing data
 Your data must be formatted as a CSV file that includes two columns: `prompt` and `response`.
 A maximum of 100,000 rows of data is currently supported.
 At least 200 rows of data is recommended to start to see benefits from fine-tuning.

-Here is an example script to create a 50-row CSV of properly formatted data for fine-tuning an airline question answering bot:
+Here is an example script to create a 50-row CSV of properly formatted data for fine-tuning an airline question answering bot

 <details>